dojo/docs/dojox/grid/EnhancedGrid.rst

 Run EnhancedGrid without plugins
 ================================

-This is the most simple way to run up an EnhancedGrid, and in this scenario, it's basically the same as a base DataGrid since no plugins are turned on.
+This is the most simple way to run up an EnhancedGrid, it's basically the same as a base DataGrid since no plugins are turned on.

 .. code-example::
   :toolbar: themes, versions, dir